Pomeranian

 Breed Overview

 The Pomeranian is a delightful little character that packs a massive personality into a tiny frame.
-These fluffy companions are descendants of much larger Arctic sled dogs, but don't let their toy size fool you – they've got the confidence of a German Shepherd and the sass to match!
+These fluffy companions are descendants of much larger Arctic sled dogs, but don't let their toy size fool you – they've got the confidence of a much larger dog and the sass to match!

 While they're loving and loyal to their families, Pomeranians can be a bit selective about strangers.
-This makes them excellent little alarm systems for your home, though you'll want to manage their vocal tendencies in close-knit Australian neighbourhoods.
+This makes them excellent little alarm systems, though you'll want to manage their vocal tendencies, especially in the close-knit apartment blocks of Sydney or Melbourne.
 With proper socialisation and training, they develop into well-rounded companions that bring joy and laughter to any household.

 History

 The Pomeranian's story is quite remarkable – these tiny dogs are actually miniaturised versions of powerful Arctic spitz breeds.
-Originally, these dogs weighed around 14 kilograms and worked as herders and sled dogs in the historical region of Pomerania, which sat between Poland and Germany.
+Originally, these dogs weighed around 14 kilograms and worked as herders and sled dogs in the historical region of Pomerania, which sat on the Baltic coast of modern-day Germany and Poland.

 The breed's transformation from working dog to royal companion began in the 17th century when they caught the attention of European nobility.
 Queen Charlotte of England was so enchanted by these dogs that she brought two – Mercury and Phoebe – to Britain.
 But it was her granddaughter, Queen Victoria, who really put Pomeranians on the map.
 After falling in love with a smaller specimen named Marco in Italy, Victoria dedicated herself to breeding even tinier versions of these dogs.